top of page

 Many families in this impoverished community cannot come up with the 40 cents to pay for their child's school lunch.
 In the past the school has fed them anyway but it will relieve a real burden on the families and the school to cover these extremely minimal costs (by our standards).

-Kenya: Three Early Childhood Development Centres:
+Kenya: Four Early Childhood Development Centres Have Been Served:

 In Kenya, in collaboration with our partner, Africa Exchange, we provide funding for feeding programs at our three schools, Nkasioki, Sisit and Baragoi.
 The provisions provided at each school differ slightly depending on need.
 Cost per school also differs based on location and food items being purchased.
 Fuel costs are high and thus the feeding programs at our extremely remote schools are more expensive per child.
 The porridge provided at Sisit and Baragoi was designed by our partner and a local source to be nutritious and made from local grains.
 The food is cooked on site.
 This was deemed preferable to the standard UNICEF porridge.
 Nkasioki receives different food items which are staples for the indigenous community there.